hanxue/wujiquan-vuepress/docs/zh/README.md

   details: We only hold small classes so that everyone gets the required attention.
 Our instructors teach in a systematic manner to ensure you can progress in the best manner.
 - title: Effective
   details: Wujiquan is an effective martial arts system.
 With dilligent practice and correct guidance, you can start feeling the effects and benefits yourself in a matter of months.
-footer: Attribution + Noncommercial (BY-NC) | Copyright © 2018-present Lee Hanxue
+footer: Attribution + Noncommercial (BY-NC) | Copyright © 2018-present 富民无极拳国际联合会
 ---